 Light fixtures (if they’re in working order)

-Major built-in appliances (dishwasher, refrigerator, microwave, washer and dryer)
+Major built-in appliances (dishwasher, refrigerator, microwave, range, washer, and dryer)

 What a Home Inspection Does Not Cover

-In a standards home inspection, you can’t expect everything to be covered.
-Some things require a separate license, but some companies may be able to inspect additional areas for a fee.
+Also, some things may require a separate license in your state.
+Home inspection companies may be able to inspect additional areas for a fee or connect you with another contractor who can do it for you.
 If a home inspection company doesn’t provide additional services, you may want to look into hiring specialists when it comes to assessing the following areas:

 Additional sheds/outbuildings not attached to the main house